 The GetPixels3D

 method retrieves pixel data from a 3D texture within a specified region and mip level.
-This method is useful for extracting a subset of pixel data from a 3D texture, which can then be processed or analyzed further.
+The pixel data is extracted into a destination buffer with a specified format and size.

 The GetPixels3D

 method retrieves pixel data from a 3D texture within a specified region and mip level.
-This method is useful for extracting a subset of pixel data from a 3D texture, which can then be processed or analyzed further.
+The pixel data is extracted into a destination buffer with a specified format and size.

 To use the GetPixels3D

-method, you need to specify the region of the 3D texture you want to extract, the mip level, the destination data span, the desired image format for the destination data, and the size of the destination data.
+method, you need to specify the region of the 3D texture you want to extract pixels from, the mip level, the destination buffer to store the pixel data, the desired format for the pixel data, and the size of the destination buffer.

 The srcBox